Houston Area

 Hampton Inn and Suites Houston Heights I-10

-Best value, 700 meters from Memorial Park
+Best value, Memorial Park adjacent

 Practical choice for groups whose primary goal is proximity to the course without boutique hotel pricing.
 Functional, clean, and positioned so that walking to the Memorial Park first tee is theoretically possible.
 Saves $80-120 per night compared to the Houstonian.